 Roll over funds into an inherited IRA

 Spouses can roll over inherited 401(k) assets into an inherited IRA.
-The IRS waives any early withdrawal penalties for owners of inherited IRAs so they can withdraw at any time.
+The IRS waives any early withdrawal penalties for inherited IRAs so spouses can withdraw at any time.

-Options for an inherited 401(k) if you are a non spouse beneficiary
+Options for an inherited 401(k) if you’re a non-spouse beneficiary

 Take a lump-sum distribution

-Non spouse beneficiaries can receive their portion of a 401(k) account as a lump sum with the same guidelines as a spouse beneficiary above.
-Note: Once a lump sum is taken, the 401(k) balance cannot be rolled over.
+Non-spouse beneficiaries can receive their portion of a 401(k) account as a lump sum with the same guidelines as a spouse beneficiary above.
+You won’t be penalized, but you will owe taxes on the income.
+Note: Once a lump sum is taken, the 401(k) balance can’t be rolled over.

 Roll over funds into an inherited IRA

-Non spouse beneficiaries can also do a direct trustee-to-trustee transfer of inherited 401(k) funds into an inherited IRA, following rules similar to inheriting someone's IRA.
-The IRS waives any early withdrawal penalties for owners of inherited IRAs so they can withdraw at any time.
+Non-spouse beneficiaries can also do a direct trustee-to-trustee transfer of inherited 401(k) funds into an inherited IRA, following rules similar to inheriting someone’s IRA.
+There are no early withdrawal penalties for owners of inherited IRAs so they can withdraw at any time.

 - Lump-sum distribution

-- The 10-year rule, when no money is required to be distributed in years 1–9 and the account must be fully distributed in year 10, provided the decedent had not started RMDs
+- The 10-year rule, when no money is required to be distributed in years 1 through 9 and the account must be fully distributed in year 10, provided the decedent had not started RMDs

-- Life expectancy distributions through age 21, then life expectancy distributions from ages 22–30 with a complete distribution at age 31 (combination life expectancy and 10-year rule)
+- Life expectancy distributions through age 21, then life expectancy distributions from ages 22 through 30 with a complete distribution at age 31 (combination life expectancy and 10-year rule)

-Note: If you roll over the 401(k) into an inherited IRA, non spouse beneficiaries do not have bankruptcy protection unless your state has laws that protect it from claims by creditors.
+Note: If you do a trustee-to-trustee transfer of the 401(k) to an inherited IRA, non-spouse beneficiaries don’t have bankruptcy protection unless your state has laws that protect the account from claims by creditors.
 Speak with an attorney or tax professional before taking any distribution from a retirement account or if you have questions regarding protection from creditors.

 What if I inherited a Roth 401(k)?